Malika Virah-Sawmy

 Associated Expert

-"It has been seven years of a wonderful journey with Endeva, deepening practices, whether internally with the Endeva team or with Endeva's partners and clients, to enable inclusive system innovations.
-I am looking forward to the next seven years!"
+"It has been 11 years of a wonderful journey with Endeva, deepening practices, whether internally with the Endeva team or with Endeva's partners and clients, to enable inclusive system innovations.
+I am looking forward to the next 11 years!"